linkedin/parseq/subprojects/parseq-tracevis/README.md

 Building
 ========

-To build the trace visualizer, use `make dist`.
-This creates a package for the trace visualizer at `dist/parseq-tracevis.tar.gz`.
+To build the trace visualizer, use `./gradlew makeDist`.
+This creates a package for the trace visualizer at `build/distributions/parseq-tracevis.tar.gz`.

 Running the Trace Visualizer
 ============================

-To run the trace visualizer, extract `parseq-tracevis.tar.gz` and open index.html in a browser.
+To run the trace visualizer, extract `parseq-tracevis.tar.gz` and open trace.html in a browser.
 The tool can also be hosted from a web server.

 For coding / debugging, the trace visualizer can also be run from the directory that hosts this README.